What you need to know before having surgery

 Even for those with more complex medical needs, having an initial conversation by email or phone could prove a valuable part of the diagnostic process.
-In addition, this method may allow GPs to deal with more straightforward cases quickly and prioritise seeing those who need a more in-depth consultation.
+In addition, telephone consultation may allow GPs to deal with more straightforward cases quickly and prioritise seeing those who need a more in-depth consultation.

-"Part of the process of diagnosing or assisting a patient is in the information gathering," explains Dr Kenny, a GP from Harley Street Clinic who also works for the NHS.
-"People can give valuable information in an online appointment that can help with this process - and we can always contact the person for more if we feel it's necessary."
+"Part of the process of diagnosing or assisting a patient is in the information gathering," explains Dr Kenny, a GP from Harley Street Clinic who also works for the NHS England.
+"People can give valuable information in an online doctor's appointment that can help with this process - and we can always contact the person for more if we feel it's necessary."

-Many doctors can now offer video consultation, enabling a virtual face-to-face meeting.
+Many doctors and health professionals can now offer video consultation, enabling a virtual face-to-face appointment.
 Although it's impossible to carry out an in-depth physical examination over video call, the ability to see a patient on camera can help doctors to further understand a patient's needs.